Valdes-Tresanco-MS/AMDock/README.md

  <a href="https://www.scimagojr.com/journalsearch.php?q=5800173376&amp;tip=sid&amp;exact=no" title="SCImago Journal &amp; Country Rank"><img border="0" src="https://www.scimagojr.com/journal_img.php?id=5800173376" alt="SCImago Journal &amp; Country Rank"  /></a>

 **INSTALL**

 Installation can be carried out in two ways
-1. Using a conda environment.
+1. (For Linux only) Using a conda environment.

+Note: macOS users can use this procedure, however, PyMOL must be compiled using this environment's Python interpreter, since there is no working version of PyMOL for mac in the anaconda repositories.

 To do this, proceed as follows:

 If you don't have conda installed, please visit the [Miniconda download page](https://docs.conda.io/en/latest/miniconda.html).